I was so excited when I got my first mice at the age of 12. It soon sprang to my attention that not all people were of the same opinion.

 So how does one avoid being bitten?
 The answer is simple: Don't give them a reason to bite you.
 That is, don't scream, bang about, throw things at them or make them frightened and distressed.
 In the worst case scenario, their teeth are barely big enough to break the skin (I know this from my pet mice), so don't worry too much about being bitten.
 It's not a big deal.

 Note: Mice can spread certain diseases, but, as the CDC points out, it is rare for diseases to be spread through a mouse bite.

 You’ve heard it before, but I’ll say it anyway: They’re more scared of you than you are of them.
 To them, you are a giant who takes huge, thundering steps with a booming voice, and they are a four-inch-long critter that can barely be heard even at the quietest of times.

 When they bolt, it's out of fear, not because they're trying to get to you or find the quickest way possible to chew through the TV wires.
 They are trying to get away from you.
 If you just keep still, they're more likely to note your position in the room and run as far and as quickly as possible in the opposite direction.

 Hard as this is to believe, you can actually develop a connection with mice, just like you can with cats and dogs.
 They become your friend.
 They get excited by the sound of your voice and smell of your skin.
 They get 'sad' when you leave.
-I'm sure you can see from the picture of Lady and me that there is more to having a pet mouse than just cleaning out dirty sawdust every day!
+I'm sure you can see from the picture of Lady and me near the top of this article that there is more to having a pet mouse than just cleaning out dirty sawdust every day!